thomas-forbes/thomasforbes-com/src/content/blog/my-life.md

 At Patch I learned to work hard and fell in love with it.

+### Gym

+After the summer doing Patch in September 2022 I started going to the gym at 5:30 every weekday morning and have remained pretty consistent.

 ## Currently

 In 5th year improving myself